-The is the documentation for the third version of Reincubate's ricloud API.
-The API provides a mechanism for users to easily access app data from a variety of data sources, including Apple's iCloud and local iTunes backup via asrelay.
+This is the documentation for Reincubate's ricloud API.
+The API provides users access to their own data in Apple's iCloud and local iTunes backups via the Reincubate Relay app.

-For product information see the ricloud product page.
+For product information see the ricloud API product page.

 Before plunging into the getting started section, it is helpful to be familiar with a handful of terms and concepts that will be used throughout.